#seeyouleyte

 The perfect campsite.
 Found a spot already for my hammock

-In Baybay, we sampled its famous Chicken Barbecue and had a sampling of its cassava chips at Ciudad Coffee and Bar.
-We also toured Visayas State University, which is a tourism-accredited establishment and SC Coco Global, which exports tons of coconut products.
+While in Baybay, we treated our taste buds to the renowned Chicken Barbecue and indulged in the flavors of cassava chips at Ciudad Coffee and Bar.
+Our exploration extended to the Visayas State University, an esteemed tourism-accredited establishment, and SC Coco Global, a significant exporter of tons of coconut products.

 Visayas State University's Obelisks